 JIM MOULSOFF | HEAD COACH

-Jim Moulsoff (Minnesota ‘03), an 18-year veteran of the high school coaching ranks, enters his first season as interim head coach of the Augsburg Wrestling program in 2014-15.
+Jim Moulsoff (Minnesota ‘03), an 18-year veteran of the high school coaching ranks, enters his 5th year as head coach of the Augsburg Wrestling program.
 In addition to his coaching duties, Moulsoff serves as the Director of the James Haglund Family Fitness and Recreation Center in the Augsburg Athletic Department.

 PREVIOUS COACHING EXPERIENCE: